bootchk/testGimpPDB/readme.md

     where at least one element of the set typically would be in range.
   - capture test results and compare to known/previous results
+  - allow the subset of interactive plugins to be tested (currently excluded)
+  - certain rare parameter types not yet improvised